When was Telemedicine Invented? History of Telemedicine

 Telemedicine facilitates nurse practitioners with remote patient monitoring that helps them monitor patients and keep track of patients with chronic illnesses such as diabetes and blood pressure.
 Remote monitoring helps rural communities provide healthcare professionals with electronic health record data for review.

-Hence, one can conduct primary care visits can be performede through remote communication and technologies.
+Hence, one can conduct primary care visits that can be performed through remote communication and technologies.
 RPM makes dealing with chronic diseases or at-risk patients easier without going to a hospital or clinic.

 Remote monitoring imitates clinic physical exams and depends on tracking tools and electronic health records.
 These tools assist health care professionals in monitoring health and receiving data effectively.